Below are 5 easy steps for living a peaceful life.

 a) Understand everything will work its way out!

-Recently, I have chosen to be a photographer because I found the process peaceful and exhilarating at the same time.
-I focus more on the good in this world.
+I have chosen to be a photographer because I found the process peaceful and exhilarating at the same time.
+This allows me more time to focus on the good in this world.

 I believe there are healing powers in colors.
 Soothing colorful seascapes, for instance, can engage the young and the elderly to reduce stress and anxiety, producing an emotional healing response!